5- Step by step guide to Transpose of a Matrix-definitions

 part-c solved problem-1.3

-As the slide image shows, the estimated matrix will be equal to (A+B)T. Part d is similar to part c.
+As shown in the slide image, the estimated matrix will equal (A+B)T. Part d is similar to part c.

 Part-d solved-problem 1.3